gmullerb/base-style-config/js/README.md

 }
 ```

+> Remove the rule sets that are not necessary according to your needs.
-3 .
-Take a look to the set of rules: [Set of Eslint Rules for Typescript](./config/configs/typescript-eslintrc.js)
+> Take a look to the set of rules: [Set of Eslint Rules for JS](js/config/configs/eslintrc.js), [Set of Eslint Rules for Import](js/config/configs/import-eslintrc.js), [Set of Eslint Rules for Typescript](js/config/configs/typescript-eslintrc.js), [Set of Eslint Rules for React](js/config/configs/react-eslintrc.js), [Set of Eslint Rules for React with Hooks](js/config/configs/react-with-hooks-eslintrc.js).

 __________________